psychoph/psychoph.github.io/_posts/2022/2022-04-17-battle-maps-of-uthtower-floor-1.markdown

 14. [Dm high contrast no grid a4 no border](https://drive.google.com/uc?id=11kbqJUqinVCswksjIHZFtbWcA0picGnH&export=download)
 15. [Dm high contrast full grid letter no border](https://drive.google.com/uc?id=12fuT95ixj-79F0DekUwKTeUO0i3vAFTq&export=download)
 16. [Dm high contrast full grid a4 no border](https://drive.google.com/uc?id=16GrIUvkDYW8VyKay1VjgJYZCRmY-ufEs&export=download)

-If you like my work, I would be overjoyed if you became a patron and supported me.
-You can find out more about patronage on my Patreon page, [Detailing the Realm](https://www.patreon.com/detailingtherealm)